Gods of Egypt (2016)

 oogie-2oogie-2

-Gods of Egypt has a pretty cast, and in a way, it must be commended for having the guts to have a movie based on Egyptian mythology but ramped up on steroids in such a way that everyone here speaks in a different accent (Gerard Butler isn’t bothering even a bit to tone down his accent), and the Egyptian pantheon is led by a bunch of white people.
+Gods of Egypt has a pretty cast, and in a way, it must be commended for having the guts to have a movie based on Egyptian mythology but amped up on steroids in such a way that everyone here speaks in a different accent (Gerard Butler isn’t bothering even a bit to tone down his accent), and the Egyptian pantheon is led by a bunch of white people.

-Anyway, the Earth is flat in this one, and the cosmology is such that Ra, the Sun God, spends eternity in space on a space ship that I swear I’ve seen before in a Lego catalogue, battling the giant chaos worm Apophis who just wants to devour all creation.
+Anyway, the Earth is flat in this one, and the cosmology is such that Ra, the Sun God, spends eternity in space on a space ship that I swear I’ve seen before in a Lego catalog, battling the giant chaos worm Apophis who just wants to devour all creation.
 Down on Earth, his sons Osiris and Set play gods along with other deities in a futuristic version of Egypt.
 Set is the god of deserts, so he spends his time wandering on the dunes while Osiris lounges in his palace at the oasis, surrounded by his worshipers and fellow deities.
 As you can imagine, Set is not a happy camper.
 When this movie opens, Osiris decides to retire and hands his crown to his son Horus.
 Set shows up at the coronation ceremony with his army, kills Osiris, and rips out Horus’s eyes.
 Now in charge, Set makes every human his slave and makes it such as you cannot pass on to the afterlife if you do not have lots of money.

 Bek is a mortal who doesn’t have faith in the gods doing anything good for mortals.
 He spends his time stealing and picking pockets while whining that he can’t keep his wife Zaya in luxury.
 Yes, he’s supposed to be the representation of mortal free will or some nonsense of that sort.
 At any rate, after Set’s takeover, Zaya ends up a slave working for Urshu, an architect who designs Set’s pyramid as well as the place where Set kept one of Horus’s eyes.
 Zaya suggests to Bek, who is apparently the best thief ever just because, that he can steal the eye and gives it back to Horus, who is currently rolling around half-naked and drunk in his father’s bungalow-tomb, so that Horus can come back and kick Set out of the throne.
 Things don’t go as planned, Zaya dies, and Bek tells Horus that he will help that drunkard jackass get back his throne in exchange for Zaya being brought back to life.
 Joining them is Hathor, the goddess of love (which is not a cow at all, unlike the actual Hathor, but Elodie Young in a sexy dress), who becomes Set’s mistress to spare Horus’s life, only to have Horus go, “Uh, uh, uh, what a ho!” at her.